Kshy0/CaMa-Flood-GPU/README.md

   - CaMa-Flood-GPU is fully compatible with CaMa-Flood input data (river maps, runoff, etc.).
   - Download the required datasets from the [official CaMa-Flood site](https://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/) or follow the instructions in the original CaMa-Flood documentation.
   - Typically, you will download a folder named `cmf_v420_pkg` from the official site and place it somewhere on your local machine.

+  ### 2. Generate parameters

+  CaMa-Flood-GPU is fully compatible with CaMa-Flood input data (river maps, runoff, etc.).

-  - For `glb_15min` maps, the `cmf_v420_pkg` contains the estimated river channel parameters.
+  For `glb_15min` maps, the `cmf_v420_pkg` contains the estimated river channel parameters.
 So no additional work is required to run this GPU program.
 If you want to use a higher resolution map, please refer to the instructions in the original Fortran repository.
-You need to compile the Fortran code and [generate river channel parameters](https://github.com/global-hydrodynamics/CaMa-Flood_v4/blob/master/map/src/src_param/s01-channel_params.sh) , such as river width.
+You need to compile the Fortran code and [generate river channel parameters](https://github.com/global-hydrodynamics/CaMa-Flood_v4/blob/master/map/src/src_param/s01-channel_params.sh) , such as `rivhgt.bin`, `rivwth_gwdlr.bin`, and `bifprm.txt`.

-  ### 2. Generate parameters

-  CaMa-Flood-GPU is fully compatible with CaMa-Flood input data (river maps, runoff, etc.).

-  For `map_dir`, it is important to note that it should include river channel parameter files such as `rivhgt.bin`, `rivwth_gwdlr.bin`, and `bifprm.txt`, which are generated using the original Fortran code from the CaMa-Flood repository.
-To produce them, you may need to compile and run the script `s01-channel_params.sh` provided in the original CaMa-Flood repository.

-  If you are using the `glb_15min` maps from the official CaMa-Flood package, the required river channel parameters are already included.
-However, if you are using higher resolution maps, you will need to refer to the original Fortran repository to compile the necessary data and generate the required parameters.

   ```shell
   cd /path/to/CaMa-Flood-GPU